-In the above graph, you will find information on average prices of the holiday lettings & cottages in Manitoba.
-Prices reach a peak a week in December.
-The price per night in a holiday letting in Manitoba this week (22/12 - 29/12) costs on average £90.
-Prices decrease in August to an average of £82 per night (03/08 - 10/08).
+In the above graph, you will find Prices reach their peak during one week in December.
+The average price per night in a holiday letting in Manitoba this week (15/12 - 22/12) is £90.
+Prices decrease in November to an average of £72 per night (30/11 - 07/12).

 Holiday Home Availability Information in Manitoba

 Find out the percentage of available rentals & cottages in Manitoba with the graph above.
 The most challenging week to find a letting in the next twelve months is in July (20/07 - 27/07).
-Conversely, you will find the highest percentage of available offers in Manitobain March (30/03 - 06/04).
+Conversely, you will find the highest percentage of available offers in Manitoba in May (04/05 - 11/05).

-Find the Manitoba climate diagram.
-July is the warmest month of the year in Manitoba with temperatures reaching a maximum average of 24°.
-No heat wave is expected in January, where minimum average temperatures usally hit a -19° low.
-The rainiest month is July while the driest month is April.
+Here is our climate diagram for Manitoba.
+July is the warmest month of the year in Manitoba, with temperatures reaching an average daily maximum of 24°.
+No heat wave is expected in January, when minimum average temperatures usally hit a -19° low.
+The rainiest month is July, while the driest month is April.